KAMSC-APCS-A-25-26/apcs-project-1-SamEKamsc/README.txt

     b.
 Upgrade car aerodynamics
     c.
 Upgrade car structure
 3. Scout out your opponents
-4. Manage Sponserships
+4. Manage Sponsorships
-    a. view sponsers
+    a. view sponsors
-    b. get a new sponser
+    b. get a new sponsor
-    c. create a sponsered video with driver (decreasing drivers stats) As the manager you don't control the car or crew during the race.
+    c. create a sponsored video with driver (decreasing drivers stats) As the manager you don't control the car or crew during the race.